-Our experienced optometrists offer comprehensive eye exams along with a range of advanced eye tests to determine your eye health and ensure visual acuity.
+Our experienced optometrists offer comprehensive eye exams using the latest in advanced eye tests to determine your eye health and to ensure your best visual acuity.

 Kids 19 and under are covered for a full eye exam through OHIP once per year.
 OHIP also partially covers eye exams for seniors, contact us to learn more about exam fees and insurance coverage.

 Pachymetry is a measurement of the thickness of the cornea, the outer structure of the eye.
 This measurement is used prior to refractive surgery and in preliminary glaucoma screening.

 An auto refractor is a computer-controlled machine used to provide an objective measurement of your refractive error and prescription for glasses or contact lenses.

 An auto keratometer is a computer-controlled machine used to measure the curvature of the front surface of the cornea which is helpful in determining the prescription of your glasses or contact lenses.

 This allows a better view of the retina, which is the inner lining of the back of the eye that gives sight.
 This helps to detect disease at an earlier stage than would otherwise be possible without the DFE.